 The UNESCO World Heritage monasteries of Meteora are our first stop today.
 Join a Local Specialist to visit two of the six Eastern Orthodox monasteries that cling impressively to immense, rounded rock towers overlooking the town.
 A scenic drive returns us to Athens, where we'll enjoy a rousing Farewell Dinner with our travel companions and reminisce over an incredible journey through Greece.

 We say a fond farewell to our newfound friends and the treasures of Greece after an unforgettable journey.
-Airport transfers are available, conditions apply.

 Take a relaxing trip down to the southernmost tip of Mainland Greece to see the fifth century B.C Temple of Poseidon at Sounion.
 See if you can spot where Byron carved his initials on one of the temple’s sixteen columns.
 Marvel at the sheer rugged beauty of the coastline and the ancient temple perched above a 197-foot drop down to the Aegean Sea below.
 Stand above the site of the world’s first lighthouse, overlooking an area steeped in classical Greek history, ever since the tragic King Aegeas threw himself from the rocky precipice into the sea below, thereby giving his name to the Aegean Sea.

 Enjoy a lovely dining experience at a wonderful restaurant located in the lively area of Psiri.
 Dining is “meze style”, giving you the opportunity to taste many Greek cuisine dishes, which are served in the centre of the table.
 Also enjoy the local free-flowing wine!
 Afterwards, see the Acropolis beautifully illuminated as you return to your hotel.
 (Casual dress)